 Myth 2.
 ARMLS Secretly Sends Listings to X Website

-Your broker decides where listings go through ListHub, which has 79 options, and a handful of options in flexmls.
+Your broker decides where listings go through Flexmls.
 We have simply put the technology in place.
-All syndication options must be opted-in.
-Some MLSs do the opposite, where data is sent unless the broker opts-out.
+All syndication options must be opted-in, some MLSs do the opposite, where data is sent unless the broker opts out.

 Myth 3.
 There is a Consensus Among Subscribers on Where Listings Should be Syndicated

 Decisions on where to syndicate are all over the map.
-There are some vocal opinions against sending listings to third parties, especially the big portals (ZIllow, Trulia, Realtor.com), yet a majority of listings are sent by brokers to third-parties.
+There are some vocal opinions against sending listings to third parties, especially the big portals such as Realtor.com, yet a majority of listings are sent by brokers to third parties.

 At ARMLS, we believe it isn’t our place to tell a broker where they can or cannot send their listings.
-Luckily, the decision is at the hands of the brokers who have to make the tough call.
+Luckily, the decision is in the hands of the brokers who have to make the tough call.
 The idea of “voting with your feet” applies if a portal won’t play ball or doesn’t fit your needs.
 What does your broker think about syndication?
 Does your office send listings?
 It’s an important conversation to have.